 They're not smeared by the mainstream media.

-They are they are protected, they are amplified, they are resurrected when they plummet.
+They are resurrected when they plummet.

-If it weren't for these people falling over Clinton's legacy, wouldn't have a chance anyway.
+If it weren't for these people falling over, Clinton's legacy wouldn't have a chance anyway.

-Stop the team.
+Stop the title.

-Now, this is juvenile.
+No, this is juvenile.

-This this is just juvenile.
+This is just juvenile.

 You set this meeting up because you were going to get a lot of criticism from your viewers because Murdoch's supporting my work on climate change.